ballerina-platform/ballerina-dev-website/learn/guides/organize-ballerina-code/package-references.md

 *   Once the package is production-ready, you can use a stable version (E.g. 1.0.0).
 Any subsequent minor or patch releases of the same major version should be backward compatible and, should not break existing builds.

+### The `include` field

+You can provide paths to any additional resources that needs to be packed in the BALA file during the use of `bal pack` command.

+The include field is an array that accepts relative paths from the root of the package to the files or directories.
+The included files and directories will have a file structure similar to the orginal package from the root of the BALA file.

 ### Build options